Grassroots faith leaders navigate a Northern Ireland in flux

 And then the youths climbed back into their minibus for a stop at McDonald’s, where they mingled over Big Macs and fries before heading home to their separate neighborhoods.

-“A lot of churches don’t preach love, they preach religion,” Petticrew said.
-“Let’s show people that love works, but it has to be genuine love, not preaching at them.”

-The 25th anniversary of the Good Friday Agreement is arriving even as Northern Ireland’s population itself is undergoing dramatic change.
+The 25th anniversary of the Good Friday Agreement is arriving as Northern Ireland’s population undergoes dramatic change.

 Northern Ireland was created a century ago as a six-county entity with a two-to-one Protestant majority — fiercely loyal to the United Kingdom even as the rest of predominately Catholic Ireland won independence from it.